Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 >
 > "Helena was a dear friend," says the one in red.

+They will introduce themselves.
+The one in red is Dorima, the one in purple is Glinda, and the one in green is Kaleena.

 ## Scanning the Perimeter
 The following are brief descriptions of the guards that arrive in the late afternoon, which all use the same Manor Guard statblock in [[Appendix A]].